fosslight/fosslight-guide-en/learn/2_fosslight_report.md

 ### BOM Sheet
 The "BOM" (Bill of Materials) sheet is a sheet to show the contents of the open sources listed in the FOSSLight Report.
 Do not write this sheet.

-The "BOM" sheet is automatically included in the FOSSLight Report downloaded from the FOSSLight.
+The "BOM" sheet is automatically filled in the FOSSLight Report downloaded from the FOSSLight.

 ![info](./images/bom.png)